Managing employee turnover is part of running any business, but excessive turnover or “churn” is incredibly harmful to companies.

 Letting employees to take a half day when they have to drop their kids off at soccer practice or allowing them to work from home here and there will help your company retain more employees for longer periods.

 6. Give Employees More Autonomy

 Providing more autonomy to employees in how they get their work done promotes more creativity, engagement, critical thinking and innovation at your company.
 Employees who feel like they have no control at work will become demotivated and find a job with greater levels of autonomy.

 Some jobs will be constrained by procedures that are essential to the role, but any increase in autonomy (time devoted to independent research, providing more choices in your learning/training program, etc.) will be noticed and appreciated by employees.

 By giving employees more control over how and when they complete their work, you give them the freedom that they need to excel in their duties.

 7. Keep Compensation Competitive

 Providing compensation that is at or above industry averages shows your employees how much your value their hard work.
 Compensation needs to keep pace with your competitors, or else you will continue to lose your top performers to the competition.

-Always keep track of the current levels of compensation offered in your area, by your competitors and in your industry as a whole.
+Always keep track of the current levels of compensation and benefits packages offered in your area, by your competitors and in your industry as a whole.

 While you may not be able to match every competitor, you need to remain in the average compensation range or else continue to feel the impact of employee turnover.